Introduction to Portuguese Wine

 Nowadays, among a few historical producers, there are many new wineries, many of which have consistently been presenting high-quality proposals.
 Trincadeira, Syrah, and Alicante Bouschet thrive here, yielding powerful, dark wines full of fruit, somehow resembling some of the ripest specimens from the “new world.”

-Viticulture in Madeira dates back to the colonization of the island in the 15th century.
-While there is some good red, white, and rosé table wine being produced there, the star is, without a shadow of a doubt, the fortified Madeira, with alcohol content around 20% and sweet medium-dry or dry.
+Viticulture in Madeira dates back to the island’s colonization in the 15th century.
+While some good red, white, and rosé table wine is being produced there, the star is the fortified Madeira, with an alcohol content of around 20% and sweet medium-dry or dry.

-Made with the Sercial, Boal, Malvasia, Verdelho and the almost extinct Terrantez grape varieties, both as varietals and blended, after having its fermentation interrupted by the addition of brandy, this wine, possessor of a spectacular natural acidity, is subject to oxidative aging, at high temperatures, that result in its unique aromatic profile.
+Madeira is made with the Sercial, Boal, Malvasia, Verdelho, and the almost extinct Terrantez grape varieties.
+Fermentation is interrupted by the addition of brandy, giving the wine a sweetness that balances its natural acidity.
+Before bottling, the wine is exposed to oxidative aging at high temperatures, resulting in its unique aromatic profile.

-In a nutshell, diversity is key in Portuguese wine: the country counts on a panoply of wine regions that are totally different from each other, differences that are reflected in their wines, ancient vines, some of them pre-Phylloxera, and a huge diversity of grape varieties, some of them unique in the world — surely, something that deserves to be better known!
+In a nutshell, diversity is critical in Portuguese wine: the country counts on a panoply of wine regions that are different from each other, differences that are reflected in their wines, ancient vines, some of them pre-Phylloxera, and a vast diversity of grape varieties, some of them unique in the world — indeed, something that deserves to be better known!